ChristianQueinnec/CodeGradXenroll/README.md

 ## `/fromp/getlink`

-This request allows the user to request a temporary link which will be sent by email.
+This is a POST request with `login` parameter.
+It allows the user to request a temporary link which will be sent by email.
 The temporary link will allow the user to resume the enrolment process with the next request.

 ## `/fromp/reconnect/:token`